WEC-Sim (Wave Energy Converter SIMulator)

 WEC-Sim Developers

-WEC-Sim is a collaboration between the National Renewable Energy Laboratory (NREL) and Sandia National Laboratories (Sandia), funded by the U.S. Department of Energy’s Water Power Technologies Office.
+WEC-Sim is a collaboration between the National Laboratory of the Rockies (NLR) and Sandia National Laboratories (Sandia), funded by the U.S. Department of Energy’s Water Power Technologies Office.
 Due to the open source nature of the software, WEC-Sim has also had many external contributions.
 For more information refer to Acknowledgements.

 Current members of the development team include: